Facebook should actually be Tinder too

 It’d be completely voluntary from the start.
 If you’re romantically interested in someone, you could hit a button on their profile that they’ve opted in to displaying.
 If they hit the button on yours too, Facebook lets you both know.

 Here’s the tricky part, or technically, the simple part.
 Facebook shouldn’t blast you with tons of notifications teasing that someone likes you.
 It shouldn’t try to get you to guess who it was from a short-list of people.
 And it shouldn’t push you to swipe through all your friends.
 It should be subtle.
-Otherwise some users, especially women who typically get the majority of inbound interest from men on dating apps, may feel pestered, ogled, or even objectified.
+Otherwise, some users, especially women who typically get the majority of inbound interest from men on dating apps, may feel pestered, ogled or even objectified.
+That’s why many people stray away from sleazy dating apps like Bang With Friends that try to match you via your social graph.

 Some will surely cringe at the idea of Facebook getting more deeply involved with our romantic lives.
-Others might think its redundant with Pokes, walls, messages, and other ways to connect, even though those are either unclear signals or lack the privacy and protection against unwanted advances of double opt-in.
-And understandably, some just wouldn’t want to mix romance into a friendship platform.
+Others might think it’s redundant with Pokes, walls, messages and other ways to connect, even though those are either unclear signals or lack the privacy and protection against unwanted advances of double opt-in.
+And, understandably, some just wouldn’t want to mix romance into a friendship platform.
 There’s certainly the risk of creepy dudes following up via message like “I right-swiped you…” Getting this wrong could drive people away from Facebook all together.

-But done right, Facebook Matchmaker would hardly exist for anyone that doesn’t want it.
-It wouldn’t generate tons of unrequited ‘Yes’ swipes.
+But done right, Facebook Matchmaker would hardly exist for anyone who doesn’t want it.
+It wouldn’t generate tons of unrequited “Yes” swipes.
 And it’d only result in rare matches.
 But those matches would be meaningful, because they weren’t coerced, and they didn’t occur on an app designed for finding one-night hookups.
-They’d be people you already accepted friend requests from, in your network, that you might already have a lot in common with.
+They’d be people from whom you already accepted friend requests, in your network, with whom you might already have a lot in common.

 I’m increasingly hearing from friends over 30 that they’re anxious they won’t ever find a partner.
 But we’ve lost many of the other cultural institutions that used to pair us up 100 years ago.

 Globalization of opportunity leads people to leave their home towns.
 Secularization and the rise of science mean fewer people are connected through places of worship.
 Multi-generational housing has fallen out of fashion so young adults don’t live with parents and grandparents who could match them with a partner.
-The positive shift towards women pursuing their own careers leads some to push marriage to later in life.
+The positive shift toward women pursuing their own careers leads some to push marriage to later in life.
 People are spending longer on higher education and prioritizing jobs over family.

-And now when we feel lonely, when we might have sought in-person companionship, we have phones full of feeds, memes, and games to keep us company.
+And now when we feel lonely, when we might have sought in-person companionship, we have phones full of feeds, memes and games to keep us company.

-Facebook’s made it easier than ever to “feel connected”, endlessly scrolling through friends’ photos, while actually allowing us to isolate ourselves.
-Matchmaker is its chance to fulfill the most fundamental purpose of what we used to call ‘social networks’.
+Facebook’s made it easier than ever to “feel connected,” endlessly scrolling through friends’ photos, while actually allowing us to isolate ourselves.
+Matchmaker is its chance to fulfill the most fundamental purpose of what we used to call “social networks.”

 0